gvwilson/sensibleadventures/nardica/nardica.md

 When the governor raised an eyebrow, he plowed on.
-"There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Ellsworth.
+"There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington.
 Half of it's still under the ice, but there's been enough melt to expose the entrance and some of the upper works."